-You may feel frustrated, upset or overwhelmed upon learning you or your loved one has heart disease.
-Fortunately, there are ways to help cope with heart disease or improve your condition.
-These include:
+You may feel frustrated, upset or overwhelmed upon learning that you or your loved one has heart disease.
+Here are some ways to help cope with heart disease or improve your condition:

 - Support groups.
 Turning to friends and family for support is essential, but if you need more help, talk to your doctor about joining a support group.
 You may find that talking about your concerns with others in similar situations can help.

 - Continued medical checkups.
-If you have a recurring or chronic heart condition, regularly check in with your doctor to make sure you're properly managing your heart condition.
+If you have a recurring or long-term (chronic) heart condition, regularly check in with your doctor to make sure you're properly managing your heart condition.

 Preparing for your appointment

 Some types of heart disease will be discovered without an appointment — for example, if a child is born with a serious heart defect, it will be detected soon after birth.
 In other cases, your heart disease may be diagnosed in an emergency situation, such as a heart attack.

 If you think you have heart disease or are worried about your heart disease risk because of your family history, see your family doctor.
 You may be referred to a heart specialist (cardiologist).

 Here's some information to help you prepare for your appointment.

 What you can do

 - Be aware of pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
 You may need to avoid eating or drinking (fast) before a cholesterol test, for example.

 - Write down symptoms you're experiencing, including any that seem unrelated to heart disease.

 - Write down key personal information — including a family history of heart disease, stroke, high blood pressure or diabetes — and major stresses or recent life changes.